At least 10 dead in mass shooting at Buffalo supermarket

-The two officials were not permitted to speak publicly on the matter and did so on the condition of anonymity.

-Police officials and a spokesperson for the supermarket chain did not immediately respond to messages from the AP seeking comment.

-The gunman entered the supermarket with a rifle and opened fire, one of the officials said.
+The gunman entered the supermarket with a rifle and opened fire, according to one official who spoke with the AP.
 Investigators believe the man may have been livestreaming the shooting and were looking into whether he had posted a manifesto online, the official said.

 The official cautioned the investigation was in its preliminary stages and that authorities hadn’t yet discerned a clear motive, but were investigating whether the shooting was racially motivated.